 Contents of the course:

 Today's computers---both in theory (Turing machines) and practice (PCs and smart phones)---are based on classical physics.
 However, modern quantum physics tells us that the world behaves quite differently.
 A quantum system can be in a superposition of many different states at the same time, and can exhibit interference effects during the course of its evolution.
-Moreover, spatially separated quantum systems may be entangled with each other and operations may have ``non-local'' effects because of this.
+Moreover, spatially separated quantum systems may be entangled with each other and operations may have "non-local" effects because of this.
 Quantum computation is the field that investigates the computational power and other properties of computers based on quantum-mechanical principles.
 Its main building block is the qubit which, unlike classical bits, can take both values 0 and 1 at the same time, and hence affords a certain kind of parallelism.
 The laws of quantum mechanics constrain how we can perform computational operations on these qubits, and thus determine how efficiently we can solve a certain computational problem.
 Quantum computers generalize classical ones and hence are at least as efficient.
 However, the real aim is to find computational problems where a quantum computer is much more efficient than classical computers.
 For example, Peter Shor in 1994 found a quantum algorithm that can efficiently factor large integers into their prime factors.
 This problem is generally believed to take exponential time on even the best classical computers, and its assumed hardness forms the basis of much of modern cryptography (particularly the widespread RSA system).
 Shor's algorithm breaks all such cryptography.
 A second important quantum algorithm is Grover's search algorithm, which searches through an unordered search space quadratically faster than is possible classically.
 In addition to such algorithms, there is a plethora of other applications: quantum cryptography, quantum communication, simulation of physical systems, and many others.
-The course is taught from a computer science perspective but should be accessible for physicists as well.
+The course is taught from a mathematical and theoretical computer science perspective, but should be accessible for physicists as well.

 Ronald's lecture notes.